-Stockholder proposals intended to be presented at the 2020 Annual Meeting of Stockholders must be received by the Secretary of the Company no later than November 30, 2019 in order to be considered for inclusion in the Company's Proxy Statement relating to the 2020 Annual Meeting of Stockholders pursuant to Rule 14a-8 under the Exchange Act, or "Rule 14a-8."
+Stockholder proposals intended to be presented at the 2021 Annual Meeting of Stockholders must be received by the Secretary of the Company no later than November 30, 2020 in order to be considered for inclusion in the Company's Proxy Statement relating to the 2021 Annual Meeting of Stockholders pursuant to Rule 14a-8 under the Exchange Act, or "Rule 14a-8."

-For a proposal of a stockholder, including a stockholder's proposal to nominate a candidate for election as a director, to be presented at the Company's 2020 Annual Meeting of Stockholders, other than a stockholder proposal included in the Company's Proxy Statement pursuant to Rule 14a-8, it must be received at our principal executive offices no earlier than November 30, 2019, and no later than 5:00 p.m., Eastern Time on December 30, 2019.
-If the 2020 Annual Meeting of Stockholders is scheduled to take place before April 15, 2019 or after July 24, 2019, then notice must be delivered no earlier than the 120th day prior to the 2020 Annual Meeting of Stockholders and not later than the later of 5:00 p.m., Eastern Time on the 90th day prior to the 2020 Annual Meeting of Stockholders or the tenth day following the day on which public announcement of the date of the 2020 Annual Meeting of Stockholders is first made by the Company.
+For a proposal of a stockholder, including a stockholder's proposal to nominate a candidate for election as a director, to be presented at the Company's 2021 Annual Meeting of Stockholders, other than a stockholder proposal included in the Company's Proxy Statement pursuant to Rule 14a-8, it must be received at our principal executive offices no earlier than January 13, 2021, and no later than 5:00 p.m., Eastern Time on February 12, 2021.
+If the 2021 Annual Meeting of Stockholders is scheduled to take place before April 13, 2021 or after July 22, 2021, then notice must be delivered no earlier than the 120th day prior to the 2021 Annual Meeting of Stockholders and not later than the later of 5:00 p.m., Eastern Time on the 90th day prior to the 2021 Annual Meeting of Stockholders and not later than the later of 5:00 p.m., Eastern Time on the 90th day prior to the 2021 Annual Meeting of Stockholders and not later than the later of 5:00 p.m., Eastern Time on the 90th day prior to the 2021 Annual Meeting of Stockholders and not later than the later of 5:00 p.m., Eastern Time on the 90th day prior to the 2021 Annual Meeting of Stockholders and not later than the later of 5:00 p.m., Eastern Time on the 90th day prior to the 2021 Annual Meeting of Stockholders or, if the first public announcement of the date of such annual meeting is less than 100 days prior to the date of such annual meeting, not later than the tenth tenth day following the day on which public announcement of the date of the 2021 Annual Meeting of Stockholders is first made by the Company.
 Any such proposal should be mailed to: Ellington Financial Inc., 53 Forest Avenue, Old Greenwich, Connecticut 06870, Attn: Secretary.